 The League 7 game is constructed with 21 man rosters, 14 of which are active for game day.
 The game itself is played with two teams of 7 players with no designated hitters (DH’s).
 Of the 14 active players on each team, 7 will be designated “2 way” which allows them the opportunity to pitch and play the field.
 The League 7 game uses a “3-2” rule which allows the team behind at the beginning of an inning to receive a normal 3 outs while the team ahead receives two outs.
 We believe the 3-2 rule keeps the game moving and affords a competitive score.
 There are no pace of play rules because of our game is fast-paced.
 League 7 equipment, baseballs, and fields are traditional regulation.

-The Baseball 7 On 7 League is a subsidiary of American Baseball Partners (ABP), Inc., a for profit corporation chartered in the state of Florida.
-The “Single-Entity” construction with centralized ownership and control of teams diverges from traditional baseball leagues which historically have been a confederation of individual team owners.
+The Professional Baseball 7 On 7 League is a “Single-Entity” construction with centralized ownership and control of teams that diverges from traditional baseball leagues which historically have been a confederation of individual team owners.
 Community “Franchises” are awarded to municipalities under a “Civic-Operator” designation.

 Does the League 7 offer private investors opportunities?